Skip to content

 Relax at Carlisle Bay

-Many restaurants and bars line the shore of this beach, offering different food and beverages options.
-If you’d like to bite on some historic slices, you can take a diving trip where ancient shipwrecks rest.
+Many restaurants and bars line the shore of this beach, offering different food and beverage options.
+If you’d like to bite on historic slices, you can take a diving trip where ancient shipwrecks rest.
 You will also explore a wide array of sea life while delving deeper into the waters.

 Go Shopping at the Limegrove Lifestyle Centre

 Barbados is not only about beach life; it also possesses modern spots where luxury loudly speaks.
 Located in the heart of Holetown, the Limegrove Lifestyle Centre is home to some of the world’s leading brands.
-It features stores of lavish clothing, jewelry, watches, and more.
+It features stores of lavish clothing, jewellery, watches, and more.
 There’s also the Limegrove cinemas if you’re up to watching some of the latest movies on your trip.

 Visit George Washington House & Museum